 Rees Jones – son of Robert Trent Jones – undertook a series of renovations (mainly bunkering) to the South course ahead of the 2008 PGA Championships and the layout was stretched out in excess of 7,300 yards.
 Oakland Hills once again became a fearsome test with only three players beating par.
 Padraig Harrington followed in the footsteps of Gary Player and David Graham who were former Oakland Hills PGA winners (1974 and 1979 respectively).
 Harrington’s two closing rounds of 66 were enough to give him a two shot victory over Sergio Garcia.
 But Harrington was perhaps even more pleased to become the first European to win consecutive majors as he followed up his 2008 Open Championship win at Royal Birkdale by triumphing in the 2008 USPGA at Oakland Hills.
 Click here for more details.

-With many holes lined by trees, six US Opens and one Ryder Cup under its belt, Oakland Hills Country Club should be treated with respect.
+Gil Hanse has been advising Oakland Hills Country Club on course restoration since 2015.
+There may now be fewer trees, but with six US Opens and one Ryder Cup under its belt, the South should still be treated with respect.
 We think that you’ll certainly appreciate the challenge and therefore we recommend that you befriend a member immediately.
 We also think that Oakland Hills is one of the fairest tests of golf in the land.
 Do you agree?

 In all of American golf, Oakland Hills and its rightly revered South Course deserve a special place of recognition.
 The history has been previously mentioned so I will not repeat it.
 The collective quality of the putting surfaces is among the 2-3 best I have ever played among the Donald Ross courses I have personally experienced.
 In order to putt well one needs to be totally precise with your approaches.
 Failure to be in the proper areas -- means a quick three-putt and often more for those with a faulty stroke.